chauff/cse1500-web-transcripts/_lectures/node.md

 :bug: Finally, let's quickly walk through the steps to run this script from within VSC's debug environment.
 Execute the following steps:

-1. Open VSC and head to *File » Open* and select the file containing the script.
+:one: Open VSC and head to *File » Open* and select the file containing the script.

-2. On the left-most panel, click on the little triangle with the bug on top of it (fourth icon from the top).
+:two: On the left-most panel, click on the little triangle with the bug on top of it (fourth icon from the top).

-3. Then, click on *Node.js Debug Terminal*; this will open VSC's terminal with the debugger attached to it.
+:three: Then, click on *Node.js Debug Terminal*; this will open VSC's terminal with the debugger attached to it.

-4. You can set a *breakpoint* within the script (the code halts at this point and you can inspect the variables, etc.) by clicking to the left of the line numbers.
+:four: You can set a *breakpoint* within the script (the code halts at this point and you can inspect the variables, etc.) by clicking to the left of the line numbers.

-5. In the terminal, start your program `node watching.js my-file`.
+:five: In the terminal, start your program `node watching.js my-file`.
 That's it, you can now debug your code.

 ![VSC debugging](../img/node-vsc-watching.png)